FANTASY PLAYS: Sweating more tough decisions given bye weeks

 RAIDERS RUNNERS

-Oakland running back Latavius Murray has a foot injury and is looking unlikely to play against the Chargers.
-His production has been disappointing so far as Oakland has used a committee approach at running back.
+Oakland running back Latavius Murray has a foot injury and is out for this week's game against the Chargers.
 Rookie DeAndre Washington should get the start and has some upside against a Chargers defense that allows 26 fantasy points per game in PPR formats to running backs, according to FantasyPros.com.
 He is a viable flex play, but Jalen Richard may also see some work and fullback Jamize Olawale could get some goal-line work.
 Richard is a deeper league option.

 AND LIONS